Alacranes de Durango: Promotion to Liga de Expansión MX

 On May 15, 2022 Durango won the Serie A season championship after defeating Mazorqueros F.C., Torneo Clausura 2022 champion, with an aggregate score of 2–5.
 After the Serie A victory, the team was considered as a participant in the certification process to aspire to a place in the Liga de Expansión MX, finally, on June 14, 2022, the club's promotion to the second category of Mexican soccer was confirmed.
 However, the team only remained for one season in the second–tier, on June 29, 2023 the team was dropped from the league due to having financial problems, also Durango only had the status of guest club and was not a full member of the League, so the club was subject to greater control of compliance with the obligations with respect to other clubs in the division.
 The team re-joined the Liga Premier – Serie A on July 18, 2023.

+Three years after losing their place in the Liga de Expansión, on June 12, 2026, the team managed to return to the division after meeting the requirements requested by the league, since Deportiva Venados, 2025–26 champions and the team that had the preference to access the place in the league, did not obtain the certification to enter the second tier of Mexican football.